 Rachel Hurd Anger

 Chickens have a symbiotic relationship with our kitchens.
 They provide for each other, through us, of course.
-But, where do we draw the line on feeding scraps?
+But, where do we draw the line on feeding chicken scraps?
 Emma asks, “Is feeding cooked chicken leftovers (bones, etc.) to chickens bad for them?”

 Some foods are absolutely not appropriate for chickens.
 Green potato skins and raw onions are two examples of dangerous foods.
 Breads and cereals aren’t healthy treats either.
 Too many grains—including chicken scratch—cause weight gain.
 Obesity in an 8-pound chicken cues health problems quickly.

 Many chicken keepers are also gardeners.
 We create a system that helps to feed itself—more symbiotic living.
 If you have a compost bin, you probably know what’s supposed to go in it.
-We compost green waste (coffee grounds, grass clippings, food scraps and chicken poop) and brown waste (leaves, straw, small branches, newspaper, cardboard, and, of course, dirty chicken bedding) at a ratio of about one green to two brown, but 1:1 works, too.
+We compost green waste (coffee grounds, grass clippings, chicken scraps and chicken poop) and brown waste (leaves, straw, small branches, newspaper, cardboard, and, of course, dirty chicken bedding) at a ratio of about one green to two brown, but 1:1 works, too.
 However, oils, bones and meat are not compostable because they attract pests—the bigger kinds we don’t want to invite over.
 They’re also too difficult to break down, so they will rot and stink.
 A healthy compost bin has almost no odor.

-You Can Feed Chicken To Your Flock
+You Can Feed Chicken Scraps To Your Flock

-If you have leftover chicken on the bones that you don’t want to eat, follow this rule: If you can eat it, your chickens can eat it.
+If you have leftover chicken scraps on the bones that you don’t want to eat, follow this rule: If you can eat it, your chickens can eat it.
 Feeding a leftover chicken to your chickens isn’t like feeding it to your dog.
 The chickens cannot physically eat the bones, so the bones aren’t a danger to them.
 What your chickens will do is peck off all the bits of meat, fat, skin and soft tissues you’ve left behind.
 In other words, the chickens will pick the bones clean.
 Serve the chicken where you can pick up the remains when they’re finished.
 Only give them what they’ll eat in the span of about 20 minutes, and then pick up the carcass and throw it away.

 When You Shouldn’t Feed Chicken To Your Flock